 A 2:1 undergraduate degree or an equivalent qualification in a subject relevant to work with children and/or substantial professional work experience in a relevant field.

 Months of entry

-Our multidisciplinary programme encourages you to take a rigorous academic and analytical approach to contemporary issues in childhood.
+Our multidisciplinary course encourages you to take a rigorous academic and analytical approach to contemporary issues in childhood.
 These issues are relevant for anyone working or intending to work with, or on behalf of, vulnerable children.
 We apply sociological perspectives on multiple constructed childhoods to a comparative study of global childhoods.
 This complements our teaching on relevant law and policy, child development, and contemporary issues such as poverty, HIV, child trafficking and child protection.
-This programme is appropriate if you work in the statutory or voluntary sector overseas or aspire to work in this sector and hold a relevant first degree, or if you are a UK professional who works with children and/or young people.
+This course is appropriate if you work in the statutory or voluntary sector overseas or aspire to work in these sectors.

 Qualification and course duration